John Clifton House

-The John Clifton House is a historic house at 1803 Pecan Street in Texarkana, Arkansas.
+The John Clifton House is a historic house at 1803 Pecan Street in Texarkana, Arkansas, United States.

 Architecture

 It is a single-story brick structure, with a porch wrapping around the front facade, supported by large square brick piers.
 It has a low-pitch roof with rafters exposed at the gabled side elevations, and horizontal ribbons of windows.
 It is a fine local example of the Prairie School of architecture, and the best in the Pleasant Hill neighborhood.

 History

 The house was built in 1908 for John Dial Clifton and Frances Brewer Clifton, and was a well-known site of social gatherings.
 Clifton, who worked for an importer, died of tuberculosis in 1934.

 The house was listed on the National Register of Historic Places in 2000.